Thai Banana Cake (Kanom Gluay)

 - These cakes keep well refrigerated for up to a week and can be frozen.
 Reheat thoroughly in a microwave or steamer until steaming hot to restore softness.

 This humble yet refined dessert is best enjoyed warm or at room temperature, revealing the true harmony of banana and coconut in every bite.
+It’s a perfect example of mastering simplicity to elevate humble ingredients into something truly special—just like the Italian tiramisu but with a lighter, more delicate texture.

 How much of a capolavoro is this?